DHunnicuttSG/Reference-Repo/Problem_Solving.md

 > 1️⃣ Restate → 2️⃣ Clarify → 3️⃣ Break down → 4️⃣ Estimate → 5️⃣ Compute → 6️⃣ Summarize → 7️⃣ Reflect

----

-Would you like me to include a few **sample brain teaser questions with model step-by-step answers** (like “How many gas stations are in New York City?” or “Why are manhole covers round?”) so you can teach students how to apply this framework in practice?